Arist12/coding-tasks/README.md

 |---------------|------------|-----------------|
 | Qwen2.5-Coder | 23.8       | 61.6            |

+### Updates

+We also implemented a minimal evaluation script adapated from the Human-Eval GitHub repo to perform evaluation on the results.
+The code is available in `./src/eval_humaneval.py`.

+Here's an overview of the evaluation process:

+1. Extract the code completion from the LLM output
+2. Combine completion with test cases
+3. Execute the code safely in a subprocess
+4. Check if tests pass
+5. Calculate pass@1 (percentage of problems solved on first try)

+We also implemented a safer evaluation script that execute the code in a Docker container.
+The code is available in `./src/eval_he_sb.py`.

 ## 4. Performance Improvement

 The sequential inference script posts the request to the model server one by one, and will be stuck while waiting for each response, which is very slow.